 I put it in the fourth position because of the limited job options.
 Not many enterprise-level organizations choose to work with Ruby.
 It’s more of a startup language that wants to speed up the development process by increasing the developers’ productivity.

 Unless you are living under a rock, you must have heard about Java.
 James Gosling designed it at Sun Microsystems in 1995.
 Almost 90% of the Fortune 500 companies use Java as their software development language.
-Java features a powerful Java virtual machine (JVM) that enables it as a platform-independent programming language with “write once, run anywhere” ability.
+Java features a powerful Java virtual machine (JVM) that enables it as a platform-independent programming language with the “write once, run anywhere” ability.

 Learning Java opens unlimited job opportunities for programmers.
 After learning Java, you can be a backend web developer, prominent data scientist, embedded software engineer, or mobile app developer.